rogurr/patina-qemu/Readme.md

 ```

 The final stuart_build command will compile the ARM support code, launch QEMU, and boot into the UEFI shell to demonstrate
-the loading of the pre-built Patina DXE Core driver.
-Switching the path `QemuSbsaPkg` to `QemuQ35Pkg` will compile the Q35
+the loading of the pre-built Patina DXE Core.
+Switching the path from `QemuSbsaPkg` to `QemuQ35Pkg` will compile the Q35
 X86 architecture platform package.

 For more options or details about building in your native environment or integrating changes, please refer to